Skip to Content

 • Rent out a room: You can buy a single-family home that’s slightly too large for your needs and rent out a room.
 In fact, you could rent out the entire house and live in one room if you’d like.
 You may not count future rental income to qualify in this case.

 • ADU: You could also find a single-family home with an accessory dwelling unit (ADU).
-A new rule from FHA as of October 2023 is that you can use future rental income from an ADU to qualify for the loan.
+FHA allows you to use future rental income from an ADU to qualify for the loan.

-Can You Buy a Multifamily Property if You Already Own a Single-Family?
+Can You Buy a Multifamily Property if You Already Own a Single-Family Home?

 You may have already purchased a single-family home, but are considering moving into a multifamily home.

-While this is possible, there are some things to be aware of.
+While this is possible, there are some caveats.

 First, you can’t have two owner-occupied homes.
 The lender will assume you’re buying an investment property.
 You would have to sell the current home or prove you will rent it out.